 Since 2001 Flint Hills Resources Pine Bend has sponsored the world-class Flint Hills Family Festival in Saint Paul, which provides children and families the opportunity to experience international puppetry, dance, music, drama, acrobatics and more.

 Since 1989, the Pine Bend refinery has partnered with the Minnesota Zoo to provide enriching educational opportunities for students, families, and the entire community to experience wildlife at the zoo.
 Highlights of this partnership include Pine Bend’s support of the Zoo Safari program, which allows students to experience the zoo while following a syllabus that aligns with state STEM curriculum standards, and the ZOOMS STEM Design Challenge, which provides students with real zoo-based challenges and asks them to develop solutions using their creativity, math, science, and engineering skills.
 The project culminates with a ZOOMS Design Challenge Exhibition at the Minnesota Zoo in the spring, where the top student designs from across the state compete for the top prize.
-Check out these third graders from Cedar Park STEM Elementary School in District 196 working on their enrichment projects for the moose exhibit.

 For more than 15 years, Flint Hills Resources has supported the Carpenter Nature Center.
 The center has more than 10 miles of hiking trails and an interpretive center, where 7,000-10,000 Minnesota and Wisconsin students visit each year for field trips and hands-on learning experiences that fulfill state science curriculum standards.